 The input of the community and affected property owners is of primary concern.
 We host open houses to share and gather information, and we strive to keep property owners and others fully informed about construction projects.
-For this project, EKPC seeks input from affected property owners and concerned citizens during the regulatory process.
-In accordance with 36 Code of Federal Regulations Part 800 and the National Historic Preservation Act of 1966, as amended, East Kentucky Power Cooperative, on behalf of USDA Rural Development, is soliciting the involvement of those who have a legal or economic relation to properties that will be affected by the proposed line or have a demonstrable interest in the historic built and/or archaeological environment in the project area.
-To become formally involved in the regulatory process as a consulting party, please send a letter, complete with contact information and statement of interest, to Josh Young at josh.young@ekpc.coop or at East Kentucky Power Cooperative, 4775 Lexington Road, Winchester, KY 40391.
+Pursuant to Section 106 of the National Historic Preservation Act of 1966, East Kentucky Power Cooperative, on behalf of USDA Rural Utilities Service, is seeking to identify persons who are interested in participating in the process for evaluating the potential effects of this proposed project on historic properties located in the project area that are listed or eligible for listing in the National Register of Historic Places.
+If you have a legal or economic relation to properties that will be affected by the proposed project, or if you have a demonstrable interest in the historic built and/or archaeological environment in the project area, you are invited to participate as a consulting party in the Section 106 review process.
+If you believe you meet these criteria and you wish to participate as a consulting party, please send a letter with your contact information and a statement of your specific interest in the historic properties review process, to Josh Young at josh.young@ekpc.coop or at East Kentucky Power Cooperative, 4775 Lexington Road, Winchester, KY 40391.